 “Pay attention to the details!
 There is nothing worse than a fabulous home /photo with a crumpled, crooked bedspread or an open, dirty toilet!
 Put away toiletries, straighten bedclothes, and always look over the photos for small details that will turn off a potential buyer.”

 “There is a quantity sweet spot.
 Too few photos may leave buyers wondering what isn’t being shown, or confuse them on the layout/features.
-Too many photos may cause buyer to lose interest.
+Too many photos may cause buyers to lose interest.

 Around 20 pictures will give a pretty accurate depiction of most homes without being too overwhelming, however a lot of it depends on the size and square footage.
 For instance, 10 would be far too few on a 10,000 square-foot, million dollar house, but could be just fine for a one bedroom one bath condo.”